 Your doctor may also discourage biologics if you’ve had an organ transplant.

 In addition, biologics increase the risk of reactivating an inactive tuberculosis infection.
-As a result, you’ll need TB testing before beginning therapy.
+As a result, you’ll need TB testing, and possibly treatment, before beginning therapy.

 What are the risks of biologics?